Vaison-La-Romaine

 Days 11 & 12

 Vaison-La-Romaine is 2,000 years old.
-It's in the Provence region of southern France in the Cotes-du-Rhone at the foot on Mont Ventoux.
+It's in the Provence region of southern France in the Cotes-du-Rhone at the foot of Mont Ventoux.
 A river divides it into an upper and lower town.
 The upper town is older and that's where we stayed.
 Very unique and beautiful setting with cobblestone streets, ancient stone structures and an occasional archway or fountain.
 At the very top of the hill is the Chateau Comtal.
 Our hotel was up the steep hill, too steep for our bus so we had to walk up.
 It was called Hostellerie Le Beffroi.
 Loved it!
 It is two 16th century mansions that were joined together to make the hotel.
 We had a group dinner there the first night, Eggplant Papeton, Chicken Breast with Garlic Cream Sautéed Vegetables, and Fruit Crumble with Vanilla Ice Cream.
 I also had a great pasta seafood dish at a nearby restaurant, Le Vieux Vaison.
 Good food and nice atmosphere.

 Our first full day here was all about Roman ruins and a Roman theater in Vaison and in the town of Orange.
 Then on our way to lunch and an afternoon of wine tasting, we stopped in the charming town of Seguret.
 After that, on to the Mourchon Winery.
 More lessons on wine making and wine tasting.
 See it all below.